dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ## Get the gesture position

-The position at which a tap gesture occurred can be obtained by calling the `GetPosition` method on a `TappedEventArgs` object.
+The position at which a tap gesture occurred can be obtained by calling the `GetPosition` method on a <xref:Microsoft.Maui.Controls.TappedEventArgs> object.
 The `GetPosition` method accepts an `Element?` argument, and returns a position as a `Point?` object:

 ```csharp
 void OnTapGestureRecognizerTapped(object sender, TappedEventArgs e)